Two-Year RN Program

 If you’re interested in nursing, there are certain steps you can take while still in high school to ensure that your path toward an HCC nursing degree is as smooth and efficient as possible.

 Can I take college classes while still in high school?

 Yes, HCC has a special program designed for ambitious high school students who wish to get an early start on college.
-The ESSENCE (Early Start for Students Entering College Education) Program allows high academic achievers to earn up to 12 college credits at discounted tuition rates.
-To learn more, speak with your high school guidance counselor or visit www.hagerstowncc.edu/essence.
+The Early College Access Program allows high academic achievers to earn up to 12 college credits at discounted tuition rates.
+To learn more, speak with your high school guidance counselor or visit www.hagerstowncc.edu/earlycollegeaccess.

 Will my high school anatomy and physiology or chemistry class count towards my nursing degree?